 The General Plan/LCP includes several implementation programs designed to ensure ongoing conformance with existing land use policy.
-Key General Plan programs identified in the County

-Code are highlighted in this section.
+Key General Plan programs are highlighted in this section.

-The General Plan prioritizes preservation of agricultural lands in the County.
+The General Plan prioritizes preservation of agricultural lands in the county.
 Agricultural resource lands are designated by the General Plan and are further classified into agricultural land types based on viability of continued agricultural operations.
-There were no applications to amend an agricultural land classification type in 2022.
+There were no applications to amend an agricultural land classification type in 2023.
+However, the project to build a solid waste transfer station at the Buena Vista Landfill will require an amendment to an agricultural land classification type and that request will be part of a future planning application for the project.
 While the Sustainability Update updated policies and regulations to support modern farming practices, County regulations continue to preserve agricultural land as an essential and irreplaceable resource for future generations by maintaining policies limiting land divisions and conversions of agricultural land and requiring buffers on land adjacent to commercial agricultural parcels.
 The Sustainability Update also provides new guidance for siting development to protect agricultural land and minimize disturbance to agricultural soils and local agricultural operations.

 When a development permit application is filed with the County for a property that is designated as a proposed park site in the General Plan, the property is reviewed by Parks, Open Space & Cultural Services Department staff and the Park and Recreation Commission for possible acquisition.
-There were no reviews of "D" designations by the Parks and Recreation Commission in 2022.
-Department staff in 2022 worked with Boulder Creek community members to explore the possibility of developing a new park in downtown Boulder Creek.
-The Department received agreement from property owners on an extension of an option to buy for a potential park site in the South County.
+There were no reviews of "D" designations by the Parks and Recreation Commission in 2023.
+In May 2023, the Department accepted ownership of five parcels adjacent to Hidden Beach Park from the Coastal Conservancy.
+In August 2023, the Department completed acquisition of a South County site for development of a future park.

-Each year the Division of Public Works in conjunction with the County Administrative Office and other departments creates a Capital Improvement Program (CIP) document, which is required to be consistent with the General Plan.
-The CIP is reviewed by the Planning Commission and approved by the Board of Supervisors along with the County budget each year.
+The County Administrative Office in conjunction with the Community Development and Infrastructure Department and other departments creates a Capital Improvement Program (CIP) document, which is required to be consistent with the General Plan.
+The CIP is required to be reviewed by the Planning Commission and approved by the Board of Supervisors along with the County budget each year.
 Capital projects proposed by other agencies in the unincorporated portion of the County are also reviewed for General Plan consistency.
-No projects were found to be inconsistent with the County's General Plan.
+No projects in the current CIP were found to be inconsistent with the County's General Plan.